-Although the wine industry in Austria is concentrated in the two major wine-growing regions Weinland (the Danube area, Weinviertel and the Pannonian area) and Steirerland (the wine-growing areas in Styria), we also find vineyards scattered throughout the wine-growing region of Bergland (in the federal states of Carinthia, Upper Austria, Salzburg, Tyrol and Vorarlberg).
-The wines are characterised by the Atlantic climate and proximity to the Alps.
+Although viticulture in Austria is concentrated in the two major wine-growing areas of the Weinland (the Danube region, Weinviertel and Pannonian region) and the Steirerland (the wine-growing regions in Styria), there are also vineyards scattered throughout the Bergland wine-growing area (the federal states of Carinthia, Upper Austria, Salzburg, Tyrol and Vorarlberg).
+The character of these wines is substantially influenced by the Atlantic climate and the nearby Alps.

 The naturally cooler average air temperatures mean that the areas in which vines can be planted are restricted to sheltered southern slopes and certain warmer pockets of land, which are particularly favourable due to their microclimates.
 The names of these places are often evidence of centuries-old viticultural practices.
 Nowadays, viticulture in this area operates on a much smaller scale than it used to, especially in the Middle Ages.
 However, the names of numerous villages, houses and plots of land still reflect the great extent of viticulture that once thrived here.